 5. Go to bed first, or sleep in separate bedrooms

-But if it comes to it, there’s no harm in sleeping in separate bedrooms.
-Perhaps it could be a backup plan for the worst nights, or when you have something important to do the next day.
+You could also try sleeping in separate bedrooms on the worst nights, or when you have something important to do the next day.

 6. Ask them to try an anti-snoring device

 Last year, I gave a friend who snores extremely loudly 3 different anti-snoring devices to try out.
 One did nothing, a second was ok, and a third worked very well.

 He then spoke to his dentist about getting a custom device made, which led to him stopping snoring.